European emission standards: Emission standards for trucks and buses

-The emission standards for trucks (lorries) and buses are defined by engine energy output in g/kWh; this is unlike the emission standards for passenger cars and light commercial vehicles, which are defined by vehicle driving distance in g/km – a general comparison to passenger cars is therefore not possible, as the kWh/km factor depends (among other) on the specific vehicle.
+The emission standards for trucks (lorries) and buses are defined by engine energy output in g/kWh; this is unlike the emission standards for passenger cars and light commercial vehicles, which are defined by vehicle driving distance in g/km — a general comparison to passenger cars is therefore not possible, as the kWh/km factor depends, among others, on the specific vehicle.

 The official category name is heavy-duty diesel engines, which generally includes lorries and buses.

 The following table contains a summary of the emission standards and their implementation dates.
 Dates in the tables refer to new type approvals; the dates for all new registrations are in most cases one year later.